-1. The projects must lie within the research domain covered by the call for projects as defined in Section III.
+- 1. The projects must fall within the research domain covered by the call as defined in Section III. - 2.
+The proposals' characteristics must be compatible with those listed in Section IV.

-- 2. The proposals' characteristics must be compatible with those listed in Section IV. - 3.
-The project must not contain actions that have already been funded under another call for projects.
-If there is any ambiguity, project managers should describe which parts of the project interact with other sources of funding.
+3. The projects must not contain actions that have already been funded under another call for projects.
+If there is any ambiguity, project managers should describe how any parts of the project interact with other sources of funding.